dongludeeplearning/dongludeeplearning.github.io/pages/about.md

 #### XIAN JIAOTONG UNIVERSITY (XJTU), School of Computer Science and Technology

-**Position**: Graduate Research Assistant, Sep 2013 -- July 2016.
+**Position**: Graduate Research Assistant, September 2013 -- July 2016.

 **Research Project**: General Characteristics and Classification of Chinese Folk Songs with Machine Learning;
-**Accomplishments**:Constructed a Chinese Folk Song MIDI database, proposed a design combing music theory and data mining technology to explore the inherited meme of a specific regional folk songs, and improved classification among different regions, one published paper and Presentation on 12th SMC Conference.
+**Accomplishments**:Constructed a Chinese Folk Song MIDI database, proposed a design combing music theory and data mining technology to explore the inherited meme of a specific regional folk songs, and improved classification among different regions, with one published paper and Presentation on 12th SMC Conference.

 +  Applied improved N-Apriori algorithm to show the shallow music patterns and designed one improved multi-layer melody clustering method based on edit distance contains both direction and value, to refine the most representative structures as the general characteristics of certain region music.